 The benefits from implementations of these recommendations are a better focus of NOAAs resources on the parts of EBFM that clients/ stakeholders are prepared to use and on parts of EBFM that will address the greatest challenges to sustainability in each Council region.
-And there are major challenges requiring serious and strategic attention to EBFM (Borja).
-We have addressed them only tangentially in this report but our recommendations are intended to cause reflection on such issues as the effect of caps on fishery removals in Alaskan ecosystems, the preferred ecosystem composition of harvests of scallops and finfish in New England fisheries, the impacts of climate change on all fished ecosystems in the US, or the use of maximum sustainable yield (MSY) versus maximum economic yield) or maximum ecosystem yield)!
+There remain major challenges requiring serious and strategic attention to EBFM (in sensu Borja 2014).
+We have addressed them only tangentially in this report.